Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 Traditional Diplomacy

-Human interpretation layer
+Human interpretation dominates signal meaning

 Machine-Readable Diplomacy